slamora/brackets-wiki/SplitView-Proposed-Architecture.md

  WorkingSetView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `WorkingSetView` object which is bound to the working set created for the pane and passed in as event data.
 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.
 The following extensions may no longer work:

+# Supporting Images in Working Sets

+To support images in split view, we will need to change the Working Set rules to allow for images in Working Sets.
+This means that callers of the new Working Set APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.

+The working set will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
+The deprecated API, `DocumentManager.getWorkingSet()`, will filter out any files that don't have an associated `Document` object.

 # Implementing WorkingSet Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
 This will change to listen to `contextmenu` events on an `.open_files_container` and the `WorkingSetView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.